Back with Part 2 of my DIY landscape art project—make sure to check out yesterday’s post first if you missed my painting tutorial!

 Now it’s time to join the 1x2s together.
 We ran out of wood glue (oops!) so we improvised with industrial strength adhesive.
 I recommend wood glue instead…

 To attach the wood, we used 1.25″ 16 gauge nails (anything from 1-2″ should work, and 18 gauge is fine too).

 At this point I realized we didn’t own a corner clamp (how is that possible after all these years?)
 AND we left our regular clamps at the other house, so again we had to improvise.
 I grabbed a square to keep the corner 90º and we both held on to the boards as tightly as we could to keep them from moving as Lucas shot the first nail.
 Luckily, it worked.

 We decided to nail into just the the top and bottom frame pieces only, instead of the sides which would be more visible.
 Nailing into all 4 boards from both directions would be the most secure, but we couldn’t find our stainable putty and since I was using a transparent stain, the holes would still be visible.

 Once each corner had one nail, we flipped the frame over to add a second nail (because the nail gun can only get so close to the ground and you have to nail straight in).
 The frame took eight nails total.

-Now it’s time to attach the corner braces.
 This part was a little tricker since the edge had to be perfectly flush with the frame, and we couldn’t find a hard surface for it to sit on that was exactly the right height (and too lazy to rip down another piece of wood, it was getting dark out).
 There’s probably a better way to do this, but Lucas held the piece to the frame very tightly with one hand, and shot the nail in at an angle with the other hand.

 Our amateur approach worked out for us yet again, and the corner pieces were attached as planned, one nail on each end (although two wouldn’t be a bad idea… just in case.
 Also, don’t forget to use wood glue first!)